ACF programme in Paediatrics

 - Years 2 and 3 – ACF doctors may have blocks of protected time, free of clinical duties, to allow development of the research ideas.
 Blocks are usually 6 months in Year 2 and 3 months in Year 3.

 There are many research areas to choose from.
 Opportunities are available in the UK and overseas through the Department of Paediatrics and Nuffield Department of Medicine (NDM).

-Dr Matthew Snape (Consultant in General Paediatrics and Vaccinology, Academic Training Programme Director) is happy to discuss research opportunities in these and other areas.
+Dr Alexander Jones (Consultant Paediatric Cardiologist, BHF Intermediate Clinical Research Fellowship) is happy to discuss research opportunities in these and other areas.

 profiles of ACF doctors in paediatrics